The alternating simultaneous Halpern-Lions-Wittmann-Bauschke algorithm for finding the best approximation pair for two disjoint intersections of convex sets: A sufficient condition for the existence of a unique best approximation pair

 \section{A sufficient condition for the existence of a unique best approximation pair}

 In this section, we present a sufficient condition which ensures that there is a unique best approximation pair $\left(a,b\right)\in A\times B$.
-We note that Lemma \ref{lem:Lemma 13} below (which should be known) holds in any real normed space, and Proposition \ref{prop:Proposition 6} below holds in any real inner product space.
+We note that Lemma \bref{lem:Lemma 13} below, which should be known (and its proof is very simple and follows directly from the definition), holds in any normed space, and Proposition \bref{prop:Proposition 6} below holds in any real inner product space.
 In what follows the underlying space will be denoted by $X$. \begin{defn} A subset $C$ of $X$ is called strictly convex if for all $x$ and $y$ in $C$ and all $t\in\left(0,1\right)$, the point $tx+\left(1-t\right)y$ is in the interior of $C$. \end{defn}

 \begin{lem} Given $m\in\mathbb{N}$ and $m$ strictly convex subsets $C_{1},C_{2}\ldots,C_{m}$ of $X$, their intersection is also strictly convex. \end{lem}